Tarik-Box/PP1-Idea-0/README.md

 * Logo generated with the assistance of AI (ChatGPT).
 * Embedded video sourced from YouTube channel: [NOTIZIE DI OGGLAZIO ULTIME NOTIZIE](https://www.youtube.com/@NOTIZIEDIOGGILAZIOULTIMENOTIZI)

-***All icons and images data used on this website are provided strictly for educational and learning purposes only.***
+***All icons, images, and data used on this website are provided strictly for educational and learning purposes only.***

 ---